apache/iotdb/docs/UserGuide/Query-Data/Group-By.md

 ```
 * predict

-Any legal expression return the type of boolean for filtering in groupinng.
+Any legal expression return the type of boolean for filtering in grouping.
 * [keep>/>=/=/<=/<]threshold

 Keep expression is used to specify the number of continuous rows that meet the `predict` condition to form a group.
 Only the number of rows in group satisfy the keep condition, the result of group will be output.